inno-devops-labs/S24-core-course-labs/app_python/README.md

 - Displays the current Moscow time on the homepage.
 - Utilizes Flask framework for routing and rendering templates.
 - Implements basic error handling for invalid routes.
+- Implements visits: counts how many times a user accessed the app and displays that number in the /visits folder

 ## Getting Started